ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 ### Setup

-Simply enter your username, select the folder with the replays (the app should go to the correct one by default), and click either of the buttons at the bottom.
+Simply enter your username, select the folder with the replays (the app should go to the correct one by default), and click either the left or center button at the bottom.
 Optionally, enter a second player’s name to filter for replays only between you and them.

 Selecting a folder is not necessary unless your replays are not in the default folder (On Windows: C:\Users\\(your username)\Documents\ARC SYSTEM WORKS\GGXXAC\Replays\\), but opening the folder selector and closing it without selecting anything will yield an empty path as the selected folder, and the program will prompt the user to select a folder.